la3lma/focusstack/README.md

 with OpenGL and/or be printed by a 3D printer.

 # Current TODO

+* Introduce proper unit tests, using an unit test library of some sort.
+* Introduce a set of performance tests that will time tests (unit or otherwise), log the results in an appropriate manner (e.g. json files) and plot the time evolution of timings.

 * Look at the blurriness maps.
 There are some bugs there, they should be removed (centering of blocks).